Nisha Adhikari

-Nisha Adhikari is a Nepali film actress and model.
+Nisha Adhikari Malla (निशा अधिकारी) is a Nepalese film actress and model.

 Adhikari made her acting debut in a comedy programme called Gharbeti Ba on Kantipur Television.
 Her debut movie was Mission Paisa (2009) starring Nikhil Upreti, which was one of the most successful movies of its release year in Nepal.
 In 2010, she appeared in the films Nainraresham and First Love.
 First Love broke all the records the year It released, with demands to rerun the film in the theatres.